eric-d-knowles/vscode-greene/doc.md

     The Jupyter server acts as a bridge between VS Code and the remote Python kernel running inside the Singularity container.

-6. **Editing Your SSH Configuration to Reference Your Assigned Compute Node**
+6. **Edit Your SSH Configuration to Reference Your Assigned Compute Node**

     Next, edit your `~/.ssh/config` file to specify the compute node you've been assigned.
-For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder node specification with `HostName cm026.hpc.nyu.edu`.
+For example, if you are allocated `cm26.hpc.nyu.edu`, swap the placeholder host name with `HostName cm026.hpc.nyu.edu`.

+7. **Forward the Local Port to the Remote Port**

+    Once you've updated your SSH configuration to specify the right compute node, you must forward local port `8888` to remote port `8888`.
+This provides a secure way for your local machine to "listen" to Jupyter served launched inside the remote Singularity container.
+Run this

+    ```
+    ssh -N -L 8888:localhost:8888 greene-compute
+    ```